rhel-labs/learn-katacoda/networking-basics/step5.md

 The process of using `nmcli modify` is exactly the same for any property you want to change.
 Returning to `host01`, lets modify our connection a bit more.
-You can change multiple properties in the same modify connection, shown here for gateway, DNS, and hostname:
+You can change multiple properties in the same modify command, shown here for gateway, DNS, and hostname:

 `nmcli con modify ethernet1 ipv4.gateway 172.17.0.1 ipv4.dns 172.17.0.254 ipv4.dhcp-hostname lab-server`{{execute "host01"}}